edvin/tornadofx-guide/part2/Workspaces.md

 }
 ```

-This function is declared inside `UIComponent`, so the `savableWhen`, `deletableWhen` and `refreshableWhen` are performed on the UIComponent.
-Those state are then bound to the `savable`, `deletable` and `refreshable` state of the TabPane.
-But wait - a TabPane doesn't have those functions?!
-Yes, in TornadoFX it has :) You can probably guess that the implementation is again another proxy into the currently selected Tab in the TabPane, and a lookup the UIComponent represented by the `content` property of that Tab.
-Whenever the Tab changes (or when the content of the tab changes), the underlying UIComponent is looked up, and the pertinent states are bound to the Workspace.
+This function is declared inside `UIComponent`, so the `savableWhen`, `deletableWhen`, and `refreshableWhen` are performed on the UIComponent.
+Those state are then bound to the `savable`, `deletable` and `refreshable` state of the `TabPane`.
+But wait... a `TabPane` does not have those functions?!
+Yes, in TornadoFX it does :) You can probably guess that the implementation is again another proxy into the currently selected `Tab` in the `TabPane`, and a lookup of the UIComponent represented by the `content` property of that `Tab`.
+Whenever the `Tab` changes (or when the content of the tab changes), the underlying UIComponent is looked up, and the pertinent states are bound to the `Workspace`.

 It would also be possible to bind these states and connect the actions more explicitly.
-You will never or seldom need to do that, but the following
-example might help your understanding of the proxy mechanism.
+You will never or seldom need to do that, but the following example might help your understanding of the proxy mechanism.

 ```kotlin
 class TooExplicitCustomerEditor : View() {